GGD coronavirus test results

 Email from GGD if you test positive

 If your test result is positive, this means you have coronavirus.
 In this case the GGD will always contact you by sending a secure email (web page in Dutch only).
-Because of the high number of infections, GGD staff may be unable to contact you by phone to carry out contact tracing.
-Or it may take longer for them to phone you.
 The secure email contains information in Dutch and English about your test result and what you should do.

 Stay at home until you get the results

 Stay at home from the moment you develop symptoms until you get the results of your coronavirus test.
 Do not go to work, school or the shops.
 You should not receive any visitors at home.

 If your symptoms worsen before you get the results, contact your family doctor or the out-of-hours GP service.
 In a life-threatening situation, always call 112.